 Magic abounds in Poland.
-It’s a country where old and new coalesce, and is home to 14 UNESCO World Heritage Sites.
+It’s a country where old and new coalesce, and is home to 17 UNESCO World Heritage Sites.
 It is a destination filled with Gothic cityscapes, medieval castles and where you’ll find a city quite literally overrun with gnomes.
 Mythical dragons, mermaids and bison roam here.
 Poland is a phoenix that’s risen from the ashes of World War One and Two to become one of Europe’s fastest growing economies and an affordable European travel destination.
 This is because unlike many other Eurozone countries, Poland has held onto its own currency.
 This central European country, which is made up of 16 provinces that are called voivodeships, is often erroneously referred to as being part of eastern Europe.
 This is most likely as a result of the fact that Poland was part of the Eastern Bloc of Communist-controlled states during the Cold War.
-On 11 November 2018 Poland celebrated Independence Day and its centenary, after being partitioned for 123 years.